 What I want to do when I grow up?

 I have interests in herbal medicine, art, music, dance, neurosciences, psychology, science fiction, astrology, Reiki, Quantum Touch, experimental cooking and chocolate.
 Does this odd list of interests makes it easier to make that decision?
 Not really, but having many interests has been invaluable for teaching and writing.

 My two children showed me how interesting young people can be.
 When they were four and six, I went back to school to learn more about child growth and development, received a Masters of Education and a teaching certificate.
 We all did our homework together.
 Later, I would veer over to Special Education.
 I taught preschool through seventh grade, as well as adult education for many years.
 I once had a grandmother and grandson in my Psychology 101 course—fighting for the highest A.

 Adults can be funny.
 Preschoolers are hilarious!
 Who else can you interact with (This happened the week the housekeeping center was transformed into a veterinarian’s office.) and hear, “Don’t get up.
 You’re still dead, teacher.
 Stay down, dog.
 Lay down.”
 There is nothing quite like imaginary play!

-The next three books in the series subtitled, Summertime (3), Holiday Celebrations (4), and Community Helpers (5) are written.
-Books 3 and 4 await illustrations.
-Book 5 is still in the editing phase.
+The next two books subtitled, Holiday Celebrations (4), and Community Helpers (5) are written and awaiting illustration.
 Book 6, as yet unnamed, is lurking about in my brain.